yakshaveinc/travis/README.md

 ## Use stages instead of build matrix for parallel runs

 When using stages, it is possible to see Travis running extra empty job as a first job in a stage.
-At first they might seem like default jobs that are build by Traves.
+At first they might seem like default jobs that are built by Travis.
 But it could also be mistake in specifying stage name as a separate entry.
-The following snippet actually defines two jobs.
+The following snippet actually defines two jobs, and the first job runs default script command.
 ```
 jobs:
   include: